fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 Let me breakdown the code:

-- imports
+- Imports: bringing the smolagents classes and functions that are used to implement the agent.
-- tool definition
+- Tool definition: define a tool that calculates the distance between two coordinates using the Haversine function.
-- Model API
+- Model API: I'm using Ollama to run this test on a RTX 4060 ti with 16 GB of VRAM on a Debian 13 system.
+The `qwen3-coder:30b` model was the best performing option that would run on my hardware, but your millage my vary.
+You can also use the `InferenceClient` and the Hugging Face API to run these tests, I had to find an alternative solution because I ran out of credits.
-- Instantiate agent
+- Instantiate the agent: here the agent is created with all tools necessary and also a reference for the model.
-- run with the prompt
+- Run the prompt and monitor the logs

 Execute the file by running: